 The Juniors program at Seashore Soccer League provides young players with an introduction to soccer.
 Our age-appropriate curriculum ensures players will master new skills every session.
 Skills include dribbling, passing, goal scoring, teamwork, and more!
 Each session, our coaches will teach players a new skill, and they will put it to use in fun games as well as scrimmages!
 All of our coaches have extensive backgrounds in playing and/or coaching soccer, and we hope to instill our love and passion for soccer in our young players!

 Week 1: Dribbling

-Teach the players how to take small kicks to keep the ball close.
+Players learn how to take small kicks to keep the ball close.
 We dribble the ball to control it, and pass to teammates or score a goal.
-Have players say “tick tock” or say the alphabet every time they touch the ball.
-Teach players to stop the ball with the bottom of their foot, use this as a “ready and paying attention” position.
+Players can say “tick tock” or say the alphabet every time they touch the ball.
+Players learn to stop the ball with the bottom of their foot, use this as a “ready and paying attention” position.

 Week 3: Shooting

-- Sharks and Minnows: Players line up on one side with their ball, one shark in the middle.
+Sharks and Minnows: Players line up on one side with their ball, one shark in the middle.
 Minnows try to dribble their ball to the other side without letting the shark (defender) get their ball.
-Rotate sharks.

 Review of all of the skills we learned: dribbling, scoring, passing, teamwork, offense, defense.
 Player share their favorite games and activities from the season, and we’ll play them all.
 We’ll end the season with a final scrimmage.